 Toddlers need less milk than they did in their first year of life.
 About three drinks of 120mls (4oz) per day are enough3.
-They need less if they are eating yogurt and cheese.
-More milk than this may suppress appetite and so decrease their intake of other foods, most of which are higher in iron.
-Toddlers who drink large amounts of milk are at risk of iron deficiency anaemia in their second year.
+More than this may suppress appetite and so decrease their intake of other foods, especially those higher in iron.